Vanisha03-kalla/NewsSense_app/README.md

 💾 Model & vectorizer stored using joblib for quick loading.

-📊 Evaluation metrics like accuracy, precision, recall, and F1-score.
+📊 Evaluation metrics like accuracy and F1-score.